 Artist, suffering.“On the morning of the 2d of August, 1848, the good packet ship “Diadem” sailed out of its London dock, bearing to the New World, in the midst of much other more or less precious freight, a group of German musicians.”

-That group of musicians included 24 members.
-They called themselves the Germania Musicl Society, and they took the United States of America by whatever counts as the 19th-century equivalent of “by storm.”
+24 musicians sailed with Diadem.
+They called themselves the Germania Musical Society, and they took the United States of America by the 19th-century equivalent of “by storm.”
 But that story starts with a back-story.
 And a premise.

 It’s safe to call the United States of America, as a country, self-assured.
-That better-than-healthy ego has spurred its shares of accomplishments and atrocities, but it has carried the country through a lot and generally left it whole and, let’s face it, fat and wealthy.
-Americans like to think of themselves as leaders – or, if not that, sort of “alpha people,” better than your average [insert name/nickname of nationality of your choice] (also, keep it clean, dammit).
+That better-than-healthy ego has spurred countless of accomplishments (and a balance of atrocities), but it also carried the country through a lot and has generally left it, by world standards, fat and wealthy.
+Americans think of themselves as leaders – or, if not that, sort of “alpha people,” better than your average [insert name/nickname of nationality of your choice].

 “Where most performers were obliged to respect audience taste enough to gratify it, Thomas worked to elevate public taste to a point where it would be worth gratifying.”

-That’s as eloquent a way as I can think of to describe the specific tension between lowbrow and high in just about any art form.
-Because this series focuses on popular music, I don’t want to write much about classical music.
-I also believe that classical music counts as a clear and particular manifestation of the argument that Europe has “culture” where America does not.
-Not a little of what I read in Crawford, annotated or otherwise, confirms that.
-At the same time, classical compositions lent some artistic spine to what live performances occurred in mid-to-late 19th century America – and those performances, being live and attended by some amount of the public therefore count as “popular.”
-Because what is popular, after all, if not something people pay to listen to and look at?
+That’s as eloquent a way as I can think of to describe the specific tension between low-brow and high in just about any art form.
+Because this is a series on popular music, I'm trying to contain what I write about classical music, but I also believe that classical music gets held up as some clear and particular manifestation of the argument that Europe has “culture” whereas America does not.
+To stick up for the homeland a little, that only holds when you limit the conversation - aka, even if you don't like America's contribution to music, a lot of people all over the planet do.
+Even on the classical stuff, it's not like this is a country of unreconstructed philistines.
+And that goes back to the Germania Society, and others, which American audiences flocked to, even if it took them a while.
+Moreover, what is popular,if not something people pay to listen to and look at?

-I pulled the quote up top from a Scribners Monthly article I found online, and I’d encourage anyone interested enough to read it.
-I’m also going to borrow another passage, because it gets at a couple key concepts – among them, how and where people found live music (i.e., the only kind available) at the time, but, more importantly, the going state of musical attainment at the time the Germania arrived:
+I pulled the quote up top from a Scribners Monthly article I found online, and I’d encourage anyone interested enough to read the whole thing.
+I’m also going to borrow another passage, because it gets at a couple key concepts – among them, how and where people found (the only kind of) live music at the time, but, more importantly, the going state of musical attainment at the time the Germania arrived:

 “It would be difficult to attempt a description of musical affairs in America at that period, which would be intelligible to one who knows only the standards of the present.
 Very few virtuosi, either singers or instrumentalists, had yet visited the “States.”
 Even the opera was almost a novelty, although at this very period Madame Ladborde, with a meager troupe, was performing in New York.
 Jenny Lind, who occasioned the earliest general furore in regard to music, did not arrive till nearly three years later.
 There was not even a decent opera house in America.
 Dingy theaters and barren public halls were the sole provision for accommodating public gatherings.”